dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 In practice, inference tends to be more interesting, because it accommodates a richer class of questions.
 Contrast the classic Monty Hall problem with the following: what is _the chance that a prize is behind door two, given a goat is behind door one_ **and the outcomes of past games**?

-This slight change in phrasing suddenly allows us to use data from previous games to consider questions like perhaps, every so often the game never had a prize, just to tilt the long-term odds in Monty's favor.
+This slight change in phrasing suddenly allows us to use data from previous games to consider the likelihood of scenarios, like, perhaps, every so often, the game never had a prize, just to tilt the long-term odds in Monty's favor.

 In Bayesian Inference, <a href="#eq:bayes">(1)</a> can be broken down into pieces that each play a specific role.
 In our discussion, I want to explore the possibilities of the left-hand side, which is known as the posterior distribution.[^theta-d]